AnonJr/AnonJr.com/_drafts/2018-11-08-Restarting-a-Project-CoffeeCraft.md

 As for the game itself, we've got a server up locally that's good enough for the three of us.
 My old Alienware MX17 laptop is now doing double-duty as the media center and Minecraft server.
 We ran our previous server for a while with little trouble, and we've been running a "Season 00" map since 1.13 was released and for the most part it's been running great.

-Of course, all the prep and work is nothing without actually recording and broadcasting. :)
+Of course, all the prep and work is nothing without actually recording and broadcasting. :smiley:

 Once I get the email and YouTube set up, I'll start doing some test recording/editing/posting.